kieuphat159/3h-full-course/README.md

 # mini-blog-project

-A Django blog project following a YouTube tutorial.
+A Django blog project based on a YouTube tutorial.
+There are some features:
+- User authentication (login/logout)
+- Create and manage blog posts
+- Like and unlike posts
 ## Project Structure

 - `myproject/` - Main Django project folder